Projects underway as of summer 2023

 Assessing the state of footprint science

-We are appraising the science underlying the definition and measurement of the Ecological Footprint and Biocapacity and their various components, including cropland, grazing land, built-up land, forest land, fishing grounds, and the carbon footprint.
-We are also appraising critiques of the methodologies and data (including responses to the critiques).
-An annotated bibliography has been generated, profiling specific sources of greatest relevance.
+We appraised the science underlying the definition and measurement of the Ecological Footprint and Biocapacity and their various components, including cropland, grazing land, built-up land, forest land, fishing grounds, and the carbon footprint.
+We also appraised critiques of the methodologies and data (including responses to the critiques).
+An annotated bibliography was generated, profiling specific sources of greatest relevance.
 The resulting work is informing the Science Advisory Committee of the Footprint Data Foundation as it develops a research agenda and seeks resources to undertake the research.
 Since then, the work informed Mary's MES major paper and her publication "The ecological footprint as a sustainability metric: implications for sustainability"